Faʻatuatua i le Atua Samoa ua Tasi: 2021 by-elections

 The party nominated candidates to contest all seven electorates up for by-elections caused by resignations and convictions on bribery and treating.
 The FAST caucus retained its narrow 26 seat majority in the Fono during this period, whilst the HRPP’s seat count fell from 25 to 18.

-Speaker of the Legislative Assembly Papali’i Li’o Taeu Masipau announced that the by-elections would commence on 12 November, but the date was later shifted to 26 November.
+Speaker of the Legislative Assembly Papaliʻi Liʻo Taeu Masipau announced that the by-elections would commence on 12 November, but the date was later shifted to 26 November.

 FAST began campaigning on 23 October, utilising campaign strategies such as roadshows, as the party had done in the April general election.

 Results

 A week before the election, Fuiono Tenina Crichton, FAST's candidate for the Falealupo electorate, challenged the eligibility of his HRPP opponent Tuitogamanaia Peniamina Junior Leavai in court.
 The court ruled in Fuiono’s favour resulting in the disqualification of Tuitogamanaia's candidacy.
 Fuiono was subsequently elected unopposed.

 The party also secured the Aleipata-i-Lalo electorate, resulting in former Manu Samoa rugby coach Faleomavaega Titimaea Tafua's entry to Parliament.

 The Sagaga No. 4 seat also went to FAST, with Tagaloatele Pasi Poloa securing a landslide victory over his HRPP opponent.
 Overall preliminary results indicated that the party had secured four out of the six electorates up for a by-election (excluding Falealupo), with the Safata No. 2 and Falealili No. 2 seats going to FAST.
 Official results confirmed this, and the new MPs were sworn in on 14 December 2021.
 The addition of five MPs to the FAST caucus gave the party a more comfortable majority.
 It also eliminated the opposition HRPP's efforts to gain a majority in the 17th Parliament, using a potential deadlock to call for new polls.
 One of these seats would again fall vacant the following year with the death of Va'ele Pa'ia'aua Iona Sekuini on 25 March 2022.
 He was succeeded by Fo'isala Lilo Tu'u Ioane who, was elected as an independent but later joined FAST.